-- Field name
+- Field name or Label

-- For text fields (Like Title and Paragraph): the size and boldness of the font
+- For text fields (like Title and Paragraph): the size and boldness of the font

-Include a Required* Field?
+Are you including a Required* Field?
 Some important considerations:

 - If you include required fields (important to ensure you collect certain information), clients may run into issues submitting your form if they overlook or do not fill in a field you mark as required.